madgal/qmcpack_input_generator/README.md

                     Filename: the file that is ready for conversion to qmcpack
                     Method: at the moment only quantum package input can be used, but it would be relatively easy to modify the setupMethods.py file if another input is desired.
                     --noJastrow= default is false.
-Set to true if you do NOT want 1,2, or 3 body jastrow --3BodyJ   =default is True.
+Set to true if you do NOT want 1,2, or 3 body jastrow --3BodyJ   =default is False.
 Set to false if you only want 1 and 2 body Jastrows.
                     --reoptimizeCoeffs = default is False.
 Set to true if you want to reoptimize multideterminant coefficients

 ### Output